SushiSystems/SushiAI/README.md

 # SushiAI

-**Physics-Informed Deep Learning Framework for Simulations.**
+**Lightweight Deep Learning Framework for Simulations.**

 ---

 ## About Project

-**SushiAI** is a lightweight, high-performance, modular deep learning framework written in modern C++.
-Built with simulation in mind, SushiAI excels at accelerating physics-based computations using neural networks.
-It supports Physics-Informed Neural Networks (PINNs), modular tensor operations, and is designed to run efficiently even on low-end machines.
+**SushiAI** is a lightweight and modular deep learning framework created as the main AI platform for Sushi Systems projects.
+It is written in C++ and designed to run efficiently on both mobile devices and desktop computers.

-**Vision:** "To deliver real-time performance in simulations without cutting corners on the laws of physics, powered by deep learning."
+The focus of SushiAI is on reinforcement learning and on using artificial intelligence to simulate natural sciences on a computer.
+In practice, it is meant to provide fast training and inference for AI agents in real-time games, while in the long run it will also serve as a foundation for scientific simulations.

-**Mission:** "To run Sushi Systems Virtual World project, Project: RL, on bit-level hardware with the highest possible performance."
+At the moment it supports simple MLP models.
+Work on reinforcement learning is actively in progress, while support for PINN and GNN is still at an early draft stage and planned as part of longer-term research.

 ---